 - When you initially suffer an injury at work, you may find that the injury prevents you from going back and doing your regular job.

-- Your doctor may also give you light duty restrictions.
+- Your doctor may give you light duty restrictions.
 If your employer does not have light duty work available, these restrictions may keep you out of work.

 When Do Temporary Total Disability Benefits Start?